bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

 How to test protocol and ciphers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Testing the protocol in use, and supported ciphers can be done with the :command:`nmap` tool.
+Testing the protocol in use and supported ciphers can be done with the :command:`nmap` tool.

 .. code-block:: shell-session
    :caption: testing protocol and cipher with nmap